We hope you enjoy reading the MEANit blog with all the guides and tips. If you want our team to help with your web presence click here

 For each phase the content will be different, so plan and write with this in mind.
 Content may be generated by outsourced partners, but for most companies, the best content is or can be created inhouse, by people who know about the business, product or service.

-Mobile Content Marketing – the new challenge
+Mobile content marketing – the challenge

 Content can be participative or crowdsourced, in that you can create useful content with suppliers or partners that will be attractive to your customers, maybe even create good ‘Fat’ content.
 But, bear in mind that more and more content is being consumed on a mobile or tablet, so how you break it up for delivery is important.
-Work from the mobile back, so create content that delivers on a phone first rather than on a website first, then for mobile – reverse the priority, as mobile is no longer playing second fiddle.
+Work from the mobile view back, so create content that delivers on a phone first rather than on a website first, then for mobile – reverse the priority, as mobile is no longer playing second fiddle.
 Mobile Menu structure is crucial.
 When designing a site, start with a Graphic Mockup for Mobile, Tablet, laptop or PC and a layout or wireframe for content and menu structure.

 CCPL – Content Cost Per Lead

 CCPL will evolve to measure the success of specific content in delivering leads so that a budget can be made available for the Chief Content Officer and the team of Content Creators, who will become more consumer centric rather than just creating more advertising.
 It is time to engage, by being real, open, engaging and honest.
-Measuring the success of Content Marketing is a new must.
+Measuring the success of Content Marketing is a must.
 Content consumers could be either potential customers or potential investors, employees or suppliers.
 Small companies can create great stories that consumers and brand ambassadors will lap up, then demand more of the same, especially hyper local content, which can rank higher than mass market content by global brands.

 “Buyers have changed the way they buy, so sellers must change the way they sell.”
 Michael MacGinty 2010 – this still applies, so, any good well presented content can help buyers find what they want, answer their queries, thus helping them make the buying decision or offer feedback if they are not convinced.

-Some useful tools:
+Some useful tools

 Answer the Public helps find useful trending terms in Social Insights